 - The metal hips wearing down overall and requiring a replacement sooner than expected

 Most metal hip replacements are supposed to last anywhere between 10 and 20 years before any additional work would be needed (revision or correction hip surgery).
 Some people have discovered that their metal hips were not working only months after having them implanted.

 Companies Involved in Defective Metal Hip Controversies

 As stated above, several different companies have been on the receiving end of complaints – both verbal and legal in nature – because of the alleged failings of their products.
-The Hood National Law Group has a team of metal hip replacement lawyers here to help.
+National Injury Help has a team of metal hip replacement lawyers here to help.
 We can help determine which metal hip you have – all you need to do is call us.

 Examples of hip replacement manufacturers that have been involved in these metal hip cases include: